Elucidating the solution space of extended reverse-time SDE for diffusion models: Extended Reverse-Time SDE Solvers

-Denote $d \vw_\sigma := \sqrt{\frac{d \sigma_t}{d t}}d \overline{\boldsymbol{w}}_{t} $, $h^2(t) = \xi(t)\frac{d\sigma_t}{dt}$, we can rewrite Eq.(\ref{12}) w.r.t $\sigma$ as
+Denote $d \boldsymbol{w}_{\sigma} := \sqrt{\frac{d \sigma_t}{d t}}d \overline{\boldsymbol{w}}_{t} $, $h^2(t) = \xi(t)\frac{d\sigma_t}{dt}$, we can rewrite Eq.(\ref{12}) w.r.t $\sigma$ as

-Eq.(\ref{13}) is linear in the narrow sense and possesses an analytical solution~\citep{kloeden1992numerical}. \begin{proposition}[Exact solution of the VE SDE, proof in Appendix \ref{appendix1}] Given an initial value $\boldsymbol x_{s}$ at time $s > 0$, the solution $\boldsymbol x_{t}$ at time $t \in [0, s]$ of VE SDE in Eq.(\ref{13}) is:
+We propose the exact solution for Eq.(\ref{13}) using \textit{variation-of-constants} formula \cite{lu2022dpm-solver}. \begin{proposition}[Exact solution of the VE SDE, proof in Supp.1.2] Given an initial value $\boldsymbol x_{s}$ at time $s > 0$, the solution $\boldsymbol x_{t}$ at time $t \in [0, s]$ of VE SDE in Eq.(\ref{13}) is: